Estimated reading time: 5 minutes

 What to do before you register your domain.

 You are approaching the finish line, but you need to do one more thing before pressing the “purchase” button on that domain name website: You need to be sold entirely on the domain.
 It sounds simple, but choosing a name is a big decision that will define and impact your small business now and into the future.
 So, if there is any hesitancy on your part, you should keep looking.
 After all, think of how much time, energy, and money it will take to change your domain name and company brand in the future.

 It is time to start if you are happy with the name and it meets all your branding requirements.
-When purchasing your top choice from a registrar company/website hosting company such as GoDaddy, you have the option of adding an SSL certificate for security, custom email addresses that match your domain, privacy protection, and website hosting.
+When purchasing your top choice from a registrar company/website hosting company, you have the option of adding an SSL certificate for security, custom email addresses that match your domain, privacy protection, and website hosting.
 In addition, you might be able to save money by reserving your domain name for multiple years.